Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Dallas and its opponents have gone over the current 48-point total in six of 12 games (50%) this season.
+- Dallas and its opponents have combined to put up more than 48 points in six of 12 games this season.

-- Washington's games have gone over 48 points in six of 12 chances this season.
+- Washington and its opponents have combined to score more than 48 points in six of 12 games this season.

 - Sunday's over/under is 1.9 points lower than the two team's combined 49.9 points per game average.